UltraUnitilezer9909/Project-Eradication-DBV/README.md

 Returning to Earth, the team lands at the headquarters of the SIA, eager to uncover the truth.
 After thorough analysis of the battery's files, they stumble upon a shocking revelation—the existence of a Xianimon-related project known as "Project Xia."
 It becomes clear that the workers had not only created a monstrous creature with the potential to threaten entire solar systems but had also weaponized it.
 Even more unsettling is the claim that the Xianimon possesses the ability to transform other Pokemon into Xianimons.

 The government is left dumbfounded by these discoveries, as the true orchestrators behind this sinister operation remain a mystery.
 It appears that those responsible for Project Xia have already met their demise, leaving a trail of destruction and unanswered questions in their wake.
 The SIA is now faced with the daunting task of devising a plan to neutralize this intergalactic menace and prevent further chaos from unfolding.
-The legend of SectoBase 360AV and the Xianimon becomes etched in the annals of sci-fi history, a cautionary tale of scientific ambition gone awry, a testament to the consequences of meddling with forces beyond our comprehension.

 As the SIA delves deeper into the files, they uncover more terrifying details about the Xianimon.
 Not only can these creatures transform other Pokemon into Xianimons, but they possess incredible speed, capable of traveling at 80% the speed of light.
 Their attacks are devastating, and they exhibit resistance to all known Pokemon types.
 The SIA realizes they are dealing with a formidable war machine, a force that threatens the very fabric of existence.